'Shock and horror' in Leeds at Chancellor Rishi Sunak's spring statement

-'Shock and horror' in Leeds at Chancellor Rishi Sunak's spring statement and what it could mean for people on low incomes
+'Shock and horror' in Leeds over Chancellor Rishi Sunak's spring statement and what it could mean for people on low incomes

 The leader of a Leeds-based debt charity said she felt "shock and horror" at Chancellor Rishi Sunak's spring budget statement, and warned it could plunge some of the poorest people in the city further into poverty.